-The Andys Veterinary Clinic was founded in 2004 by Dr Andrew Matole Konde and Dr Anderson Gitari Nyagah.
-The Clinic has three branches - two in Nairobi (Loresho and Ngong Road branches) one in Nanyuki.
+The Andys Veterinary Clinic was founded in 2004 by Dr Andrew Matole Konde.
+The Clinic has two branches in Nairobi (Loresho and Ngong Road branches) and one in Nanyuki.

-The clinics are mixed practices with 90% small animal medicine and 10% being a mixture of equine, livestock and exotic medicine.
-The Andys Group of Clinics has a total of 6 doctors and a support staff of 17 making a total of 23.
+The clinics are mixed practices, with 90% small animal medicine and 10% a mixture of equine, livestock and exotic medicine.
+The Andys Group of Clinics has 8 doctors and a support staff of 17, making a total of 25 staff members.

 The services offered at The Andys Veterinary Clinics include treatment, surgery, vaccinations, radiology (Digital X-Ray), ultrasound, 24-hour emergency services, grooming, boarding of animals, documentation for import and export of animals and ambulatory services.

 An emergency is any accident or injury which threatens the cat's or dog's life.
-The following are the possible problems that can consitute an emergency:
+The following are the possible problems that can constitute an emergency:

 Poisoning (such as antifreeze, xylitol, chocolate, rodent poison, etc.)

 Bleeding from nose, mouth, rectum, coughing up blood, or blood in the urine